keboola/serverless-papertrail-logging/README.md

 [![Build Status](https://travis-ci.org/keboola/serverless-papertrail-logging.svg?branch=master)](https://travis-ci.org/keboola/serverless-papertrail-logging)
 [![Maintainability](https://api.codeclimate.com/v1/badges/af9d714e852ca05d842b/maintainability)](https://codeclimate.com/github/keboola/serverless-papertrail-logging/maintainability)

-Serverless plugin for log delivery from CloudWatch Logs to Papertrail using a lambda function with log groups subscription
+Serverless plugin for log delivery from CloudWatch Logs to Papertrail using a lambda function with log groups subscription.

+The plugin ignores implicit Lambda logs (starting with `START`, `END` and `REPORT`) and adds Lambda request id to each event.
+Notice that it expects the logs to be in json format (and converts them to json if they are not).

 ### Installation